noplay/hotcocoa/docs/Overview.markdown

 {file:docs/Tutorial.markdown HotCocoa Tutorial}) for examples of how to build Mac OS X applications with it.
-For a more detailed understanding of how to read, create, edit, or contribute mapping files, see {file:docs/Mappings.markdown HotCocoaMappings}.
+For a more detailed understanding of how to read, create, edit, or contribute mapping files, see {file:docs/Mappings.markdown HotCocoa Mappings}.
 For the current status of the project, visit the
 [code repository](http://github.com/ferrous26/hotcocoa) on Github.